spitbol/x64/docs/M.md

 an option to suppress execution as though a -noexecute card were supplied.

-an option to request that name /terminal/ be pre- associated to an online terminal via SYSPI and
+* an option to request that name /terminal/ be pre- associated to an online terminal via SYSPI and
 SYSRI

-an intermediate (standard) listing option requiring that page ejects occur in source listings. redundant if extended option chosen but partially extends compact option.
+* an intermediate (standard) listing option requiring that page ejects occur in source listings. redundant if extended option chosen but partially extends compact option.

- option to suppress SYSID identification.
+* option to suppress SYSID identification.

 ```

-       JSR  syspp            call to get print parameters
+       JSR  SYSPP    call to get print parameters
        (WA)          print line length in chars
        (WB)          number of lines/page
        (WC)          bits value ...mlkjihgfedcba where
                      a = 1 to send error copy to int.ch.
                      b = 1 means std printer is int. ch.
                      c = 1 for -nolist option